Holderness Drain: Second phase

 Despite the large amounts of money spent on the schemes, they were not particularly effective, because of the failure to provide an outfall at Marfleet.
 Ship owners continued to oppose such a plan until at least 1810, and there was an agricultural depression from 1815 to 1830.
 During this period, the port of Hull developed, with the opening of Humber Dock in 1809 and Junction Dock (later Princes Dock) in 1829.
 By the time the agricultural industry began to recover, the carrs were in a bad state, but so was the Old Harbour at Hull.
-Holderness Drainage acted quickly, obtaining an Act of Parliament in 1832, which authorised the construction of a drain to Marfleet, where the outlet sluice (known locally as a clow) could be built at a lower level than previous outlets, thus providing a better gradient for the flow of the water.
+Holderness Drainage acted quickly, obtaining the Holderness Drainage Act 1832 (2 & 3 Will.
+4. c. l), which authorised the construction of a drain to Marfleet, where the outlet sluice (known locally as a clow) could be built at a lower level than previous outlets, thus providing a better gradient for the flow of the water.
 The old Main Drain was embanked where it crossed the carrs, and was used to carry runoff from the streams of Holderness to the Hull.
 The new lowland drain carried water from the carrs to Marfleet, passing under the upland drain in the Great Culvert.
 Where possible, old drains were made straighter, wider and deeper, and the meres in the Leven and Tickton area soon disappeared.
 By 1854, around one sixth of the land was still subject to occasional winter flooding, but most of the carrs were by then used for crops, rather than for pasture.